 If you got your green card based on having received asylum in the United States, one year of your time as an asylee counts as if you were a permanent resident (known as "rollback").

 Note, however, that if you waited longer than one year after receiving asylum to apply for your green card, that extra time will not be counted toward your permanent residency period.
 You will have to wait a full four years from the actual date when you're approved for a green card.

 And, somewhat confusingly, you will need to wait a full five years from the date your green card says you became a permanent resident.
 That's because USCIS will automatically backdate your permanent residence approval date on your green card by one year, in recognition of your rollback rights.
 (See the U.S. Code of Federal Regulations 8 C.F.R. § 209.2(f).)

 If your spouse has a job requiring the two of you to live overseas, you may be able to apply for citizenship without five years of permanent residence.
 If you are willing to come back to the United States to apply, you can file your application any time after you receive your permanent residence.

 There are a number of limitations on who can use this provision.
 You must be regularly stationed abroad due to your spouse's employment.
 You also must declare an intention to live in the United States when your spouse's employment ends.
 And finally, your spouse's employer must be either:

-A final note of caution: Even if you have spent the required amount of time with a green card, you may need to wait longer before applying for U.S. citizenship if you either:
+A final note of caution: Even if you have spent the required amount of time with a green card, you might need to wait longer before applying for U.S. citizenship if you either:

-For details on all the rules and exceptions described above, including tips on how to prove you qualify for one of the exceptions, see Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo).
-And if you would like a personal analysis of your situation, consult an experienced immigration attorney.
-You can see profiles of attorneys in your area on the Nolo Lawyer Directory.
+For more about the rules and exceptions described above, including tips on how to prove you qualify for one of the exceptions, see the book Becoming a U.S. Citizen: A Guide to the Law, Exam, & Interview, by Ilona Bray (Nolo).
+If you would like a personal analysis of your situation, consult an experienced immigration attorney.